vuejs/v2.vuejs.org/source/_posts/012-release.md

 Previously in 0.11 you have two ways to use a Vue.js component: using the `v-component` directive, or using custom elements.
 There are also two ways to pass data down to child components: using the `v-with` directive, or using the `paramAttributes` option.
 Although both custom elements and param attributes get compiled down to directives eventually, it is confusing and redundant to have two sets of syntax for the same functionality.

-In addition, we should note that components are a first-class concept in Vue.js, even more important than directives.
-The data passing between components are also critical in making the system composable and decoupled.
-They really deserve their own dedicated syntax to differentiate from other directives.
+In addition, it should be noted that the component system is a first-class concept in Vue.js, even more important than directives.
+It defines how we encapsulate our higher-level view logic and compose our application.
+In the meanwhile, having a clear and declarative way to pass data into child components is also very important.
+Components and param attributes really deserve their own dedicated syntax to differentiate from other directives.

 As a result, `v-component` and `v-with` have been deprecated in 0.12. `paramAttributes` has also been renamed to `props`, which is shorter and cleaner.
-From now on most Vue.js components will look like this:
+From now on, most Vue.js components will look like this:

 ``` html
 <my-component prop="{{parentData}}"></my-component>